-Because of the necessity for daily care of the animal, the K-9 Officer shall have a duty shift of six and one-half (6-1/2) hours five (5) days per week.
+Because of the necessity for daily care of the animal, the K-9 Officer shall have a duty shift of eight and one-half (8-1/2) hours four (4) days per week.
 The duty shift hours and days off shall be assigned by the Police Chief.
 The dog and handler shall be domiciled within a fifteen (15) mile radius of the main police station.
-Any K-9 officer assigned as of November 1, 1995, is exempt from this requirement at their current domicile.
-Except as otherwise authorized in advance, seven and one-half (7-1/2) hours per week shall be spent by the officer on the care and feeding of the animal.
+Except as otherwise authorized in advance, six (6) hours per week shall be spent by the officer on the care and feeding of the animal.
 Benefit time accruals shall be based on a forty (40) hour week.
-Leave time will be charged against the K-9 officer at the rate of six and one-half (6-1/2) hours per day, for all days when the animal is in the care of the K-9 officer.
+Leave time will be charged against the K-9 officer at the rate of eight and one-half (8-1/2) hours per day, for all days when the animal is in the care of the K-9 officer.

-Overtime at its applicable rate shall be paid for all authorized working time beyond the six and one-half (6-1/2) daily duty shift.
+Overtime at its applicable rate shall be paid for all authorized working time beyond the eight and one-half (8-1/2) daily duty shift.